 Get a Handle on the Basics

+According to a 2019 Gallup poll, both younger and older investors view stocks as the second-best long-term investment after real estate, but only one group heavily invests in them.
 Fear isn't the only driving factor behind those numbers, but it can explain a lot.
-Young Americans have only seen the effects of one major downturn.
-Older investors have gone through ups and downs before, so more of them have stuck with investing in the market.
-And, as the Gallup report puts it, “that approach has appeared to pay off.”
+Young people have only seen the effects of one major downturn, the Great Recession.
+Older investors, on the other hand, have gone through ups and downs before, so more of them have stuck with investing in the market.
+This approach seems to have paid off.

 Form a Strategy